DeadlyMouse113/hacker-toolbox/CommandCheatSheet.md

 # SMB
 ~~~
 * You can make use of // or \\\\...\\
+* Don't forget sudo if you want to download to your own folder
 ## List SMB shares
 smbclient -L \\\\<target ip>\\